 Our team specializes in helping patients across the Commonwealth of Virginia obtain their medical marijuana cards.
 Give us a call at 888-633-5808 or send us a message, if you’d like to find out more information about how you can get your Virginia Marijuana Card.

 When will I receive my identification card?

 What is the cost for a medical marijuana card in Virginia?

 Some doctors charge an exorbitant amount of money just for an initial examination.
 We feel strongly that if you qualify for medical marijuana, you shouldn't have trouble accessing it due to cost.
-As such, we offer a variety of payment methods, including monthly payment plan options and discounts for veterans, as well as referral discounts to those who spread the word about our services.
+As such, we offer discounts for veterans and SSI/SSDI patients.
 After the first appointment, all required follow-ups are free for 12 months.

 If my registry identification card expired and I didn’t submit my renewal application before the deadline, am I still eligible to purchase medical marijuana?